vr-vinayak/Python-Django-Assingments/assingment_2/mymovie/readme.md

-Sure, here is the README.md file based on the utils, views, urls, and settings.py files you provided:

 # MyMovie

 A simple Django REST API that allows you to search for movies on The Movie Database (TMDB) and add ratings to them.